devgateway/amp-portal/README.md

 ## Preparing WordPress

-- Run dev_services.sh to start docker containers using development enviroment
+- Run dev_services.sh to start docker container using development enviroment
 - Open localhost
 - Follow WordPress setup wizard
-- Go to settings  permalinks, choose  day and name
+  - Go to settings/permalinks, then choose day and name
     - *This configuration depends of your react routes setup*
-- Go to appearance themes and activate wp-react-theme
+  - Go to appearance/themes and activate wp-react-theme
     - *By activating this theme WordPress will disable its front-end*
-- Go to pPugins and activate the following plugins
+  - Go to plugins and activate the following plugins
     - WP Multilang
     - WP-REST-API V2 Menus
     - **WP React Lib Components**
 - Update .env file accordingly
 - run npm install
 - run npm start